Find Affordable College Courses

 Check out the engineering master's degree programs at these schools if you want to attend one of the most popular in Louisiana.

-Our 2023 rankings named Louisiana State University and Agricultural & Mechanical College the most popular school in Louisiana for engineering students working on their master’s degree.
-Louisiana State University is a fairly large public school located in the medium-sized city of Baton Rouge.
+Our analysis found Louisiana State University and Agricultural & Mechanical College to be the most popular school for engineering students who want to pursue a master’s degree in Louisiana.
+Louisiana State University is a very large public school located in the midsize city of Baton Rouge.

 Women make up 30% of the engineering majors at the school.

-Out of the 7 schools in Louisiana that were part of this year’s ranking, University of Louisiana at Lafayette landed the # 2 spot on the list.
+A rank of #2 on this year’s list means University of Louisiana at Lafayette is a great place for engineering students working on their master’s degree.
 Located in the midsize city of Lafayette, UL Lafayette is a public school with a fairly large student population.

 About 20% of the students majoring in engineering at the school are women while 80% are male.